For an easy family meal, try cooking this delicious chicken casserole. The surprising ingredients make it truly terrific.

 Butter

-WHAT YOU NEED TO MAKE CHICKEN TERRIFIC
+HOW TO MAKE CHICKEN TERRIFIC CASSEROLE

 Preheat oven.
 350 degrees F.